BlueSquare23/web-lgsm/Readme.md

 ## :arrow_double_down: Installation

-* First clone this repo:
+* First `SSH` to the server where you're running the LGSM and clone this repo as your user (NOT root):

 ```
 git clone https://github.com/BlueSquare23/web-lgsm.git